 Finhay sercurities: This is a cooperation product between Finhay and Thien Viet Securities Joint Stock Company (TVS), allowing users to invest in odd-lot leading stocks in Vietnam’s stock market.
 The users’ assets will be marked to the market every day.

+HayBond: This is a cumulative product with stable profit levels and flexible terms through the negotiated purchase form of 'Public Bonds - Bonds issued by reputable organizations, listed on the market and guaranteed by leading exchanges and enterprises in Vietnam.'
+Users will receive profits each time a cumulative package concludes

+1. COMPANY INFORMATION (continued)

 Finhay Gold Jar: This is a product of Finhay Vietnam Service and Distribution Co., Ltd., which let users trade and sell gold on Finhay software.
 This product supports users to buy and sell gold online; deposit gold without cost; receive physical gold upon demand.
-The type of gold for trading is 24K gold in the form of plain rings of 0.5 Vietnam mace and 01 Vietnam mace produced and provided by Phu Nhuan Jewelry Joint Stock Company (PNJ).
+The type of gold for trading is 24K gold in the form of plain rings of 0.5 Vietnam mace and 1 Vietnam mace produced and provided by Phu Nhuan Jewelry Joint Stock Company (PNJ).
 After the customers successfully buy gold and wish to put the gold under custody, Finhay will automatically be authorized to be the custodian of these gold.

-1. COMPANY INFORMATION (continued)

-The contract signed with the user for the Finhay investment product and Finhay accumulation product is a business cooperation contract.
+The contract signed with the user for the Finhay investment product and Finhay saving product is a business cooperation contract.
 For protection products, users receive a Certificate of insurance-by-insurance companies.
 In addition to the above products, through linking with e-commerce platforms, Finhay application also provides a cashback feature when users make purchases of goods and services on websites e-commerce associated with the application.

 The Head Office of the Company is located at 8th floor, Capital Building, No.58 Kim Ma Street, Kim Ma Ward, Ba Dinh District, Hanoi City, Vietnam.
-As at 30 June 2023, the Company has one (1) Head Office and one (1) branch in Ho Chi Minh City.
+As at 30 June 2024, the Company has one (01) Head Office and one (01) branch in Ho Chi Minh City.